py3lee/projects/malaria/readme.md

   - Only visualizations were done, and observable trends were commented on.

+- **If the [malaria incidence numbers](https://www.who.int/data/gho/indicator-metadata-registry/imr-details/4670) and [malaria death rates](https://www.who.int/data/gho/indicator-metadata-registry/imr-details/16) in the 3 datasets (of which this analysis was based on) were indeed point estimates instead of actual reported numbers, the visualizations would be improved if the line charts also contained the 95% confidence intervals, to quantify the level of uncertainty in the visualized trends**.

+- **If the mappings of the categories to the aggregate groups are known (for example, the exact countries included in countries categorized as 'Low SDI'), then we can also visualize percentage contributions of each country in the time series charts.**

 - **The current analyses can be improved by improving the utility of the problem statement to answer specific questions that have social/economic/policy-related implications.
 Further data can then be gathered and analyses conducted to address the problem statement.**